Business today is not the same as it was before. New ideas come and go, and business concepts are constantly evolving toward a better economic cause.

-As a result of economic and technological developments, a number of specialized fields in accounting have evolved.
+As a result of business developments, a number of specialized fields in accounting have evolved.
 One of the recent trends is forensic accounting.

 This article provides information about this distinguished field.
 In this article you will learn the forensic accounting definition, salary and job opportunities, degrees, and related certifications.

 What is Forensic Accounting?